Crew (film)

 Crew is a 2024 Indian Hindi-language heist comedy film directed by Rajesh A Krishnan and written by Nidhi Mehra and Mehul Suri.
 Produced by Ekta Kapoor, Rhea Kapoor, Anil Kapoor, and Digvijay Purohit under Balaji Motion Pictures and Anil Kapoor Films & Communication Network, it stars Kareena Kapoor Khan, Kriti Sanon, and Tabu with Diljit Dosanjh and Kapil Sharma in supporting roles.
 In the film, three air hostesses become involved in a gold smuggling operation.
-The film is noted to be a parody of Vijay Mallya owned Kingfisher Airlines, which closed down due to bankruptcy and non-payment of dues and salaries to employees.

 Crew was announced in November 2022.
 Principal photography took place from March 2023 to February 2024.
 Crew was theatrically released on 29 March 2024 to mostly positive reviews from critics.
 It became a commercial success, grossing over ₹157.08 crore globally, making it the sixth highest-grossing Hindi film of 2024.

-It received three nominations at 70th Filmfare Awards including Filmfare Award for Best Actress for (Kapoor) and (Tabu).
+It received three nominations at the 70th Filmfare Awards including Filmfare Award for Best Actress for (Kapoor) and (Tabu).